DataFire/Integrations/integrations/generated/windows_batch_batchservice/README.md

 * output [JobStatistics](#jobstatistics)

 ### Pool_GetAllLifetimeStatistics
 Statistics are aggregated across all pools that have ever existed in the account, from account creation to the last update time of the statistics.
+The statistics may not be immediately available.
+The Batch service performs periodic roll-up of statistics.
+The typical delay is about 30 minutes.

 ```js